The 14th of February is Valentine’s Day – a working holiday, which is celebrated worldwide.

 On the 14th February, women give men their gifts.

-On the 14th March the men then give their gifts, usually, white chocolate chip cookies, jewellery, white chocolate, white lingerie and marshmallows.
+On the 14th March the men then give their gifts, usually, white chocolate chip cookies, jewelry, white chocolate, white lingerie and marshmallows.

 A general rule states that the return gift should be double, or triple the cost of the Valentine gift.